 Crossing Edgware Road, which officially started life as Watling Street almost two thousand years ago during the Roman occupation, will bring us into NW8 and we must walk along Aberdeen Place.
 A bike rack stands close to the junction, housing bicycles for rent.
-A transport innovation introduced in July 2010, initially nicknamed the Boris bike (11) (after Boris Johnson, the mayor of London at that time) has been a great success with the public.
-On the towpath the bikes seemed favoured by young couples having a day out rather than intense commuters determined to get to work, or home, within a strict, self imposed target time.
+A transport innovation introduced in July 2010, initially nicknamed the Boris bike (3) (after Boris Johnson, the mayor of London at that time) has been a great success with the public.
+Initially, on the towpath, the bikes seemed favoured by young couples having a day out rather than intense commuters determined to get to work, or home, within a strict, self imposed target time.

 A little way along Aberdeen Place there is another blue plaque, this time erected by English Heritage, to Guy Gibson.
 Gibson was a much decorated, Second World War pilot best remembered for leading the raid on the Moehne and Eder dams, which were breached by the use of the 'bouncing bomb'.
 He did not live to see the end of the struggle with Nazism, to which he made such an outstanding contribution, as he was killed in an air crash the following year.
 He was 26.

 Many years after the Regents Canal was built it was anticipated a terminal of the Manchester and Sheffield Railway would be built in the vicinity of Aberdeen Place, which would certainly have altered the character of the whole area.
 Nothing came of the plan, but an entrepreneur named Frank Crocker took a gamble and built a huge public house in anticipation of tapping into a thirsty market of passengers.
 The gamble failed, but Crocker's public house still stands.
-After being closed for some time it has now re-opened as a bar/restaurant under its last name, which was Crocker's Folly.
+It is now home to the Marouch Lebanese Restaurant but a swinging sign acknowledges the historical name, which was Crocker's Folly.

-As it was too steep for horses to be taken down to the towpath at this point they had to be walked over Lisson Grove.
-They were then led back down to the canal on the other side of the short ‘perforation’ called Eyres tunnel, which you can see in photo 12.
+As a path at the western entrance of the Maida Hill tunnel would have been too steep for horses to descend to the towpath they had to be walked over Lisson Grove.
+They were then led back to their barges on the other side of Eyres tunnel, which you can see in photo 4.
 Should the gates to the towpath steps be locked you will have to continue along the old horse route too.
 If, at this point, you hear a distant roar it may well be that England (or the opposition) have scored a resounding Test Match victory.
 When the Regents Canal Act became law a cricket ground owned by a Mr Lord stood in the way of the intended line and so it had to move, which is how Lord's ended up on its present site.

-When you reach Lisson Grove, and another rack of Boris bikes, you will see what looks like a small office on the other side of the road.
-As you cross the road you will see the little building is officially called Canal House, but it is also known as the ‘Upside Down’ house.
-You may now have two options to continue the walk, either along the towpath at canal level or on a raised path on the south bank.
-At this point, even in ‘normal’ times, the towpath is only open for restricted hours due to a section of permanent moorings and cycling along it is discouraged at any time.
+When you reach Lisson Grove what appears to be a small office will be seen on the other side of the road.
+As you cross the road you may observe the little building is officially called Canal House, but it is unofficially known as the ‘Upside Down’ house.
+You now have two options to continue the walk, either along the towpath at canal level or on a raised path on the south bank.
+There is a footbridge at the other end of the raised path, which will take you back over the canal.

 Proceeding along the towpath will take you through a residential area (and which should be respected as such) where most craft are moored at right angles to the bank and concrete humps prevent fast cycling.
-The high retaining wall and the abundant, cared for plantings give the section a pleasantly rural feel (14).
+In fact cycling of any kind is discouraged.
+The high retaining wall and the abundant, cared for plantings give the section a pleasantly rural feel (6).
 Here is a garden shed, there a boat turned into a large flower container, whilst bags of compost lie beside small stacks of smokeless fuel (not a lump of sea coal or Staffordshire to be seen).
-In the Spring this section is, in my view, probably the most attractive part of the whole canal.
+In the spring this section is, in my view, probably the most attractive part of the whole canal.
 When the section ends at another interesting gateway the canal suddenly seems dull, for the modern railway bridges are charmless, but the monotony does not last.
 Given that the Regents Canal is less than nine miles long it must offer, mile for mile, variations in the cityscape that few other waterways can match and within a couple of hundred yards you will arrive at the edge of Regents Park.
 As you walk this stretch keep an eye out for the Lord's Cricket Ground plaque, erected by the MCC .

-If you decide to take the raised path, don’t go through the access gate.
-Instead, walk over the canal and go through the decorative gateway on the left.
-A view from here will make it clear just how wide the canal is and will be the only place on the whole length of the walk where you take a high view.
-Note the model plant boats in the adjacent garden as you go (15).
-The walk ends at a pedestrian bridge that will take you down to the MCC plaque (16) and back on the towpath.
+If you decide to take the raised path, don’t go through the cormorant access gate.
+Instead, walk over the canal and go through the decorative gateway on the left after first checking if the footbridge is in use.
+A view from here will make it clear just how wide the canal is and will be the only place on the whole length of the canal where you may take a really high view.
+Note the model plant boats in the adjacent garden as you go (7).
+The walk ends at the bridge that will take you down to the MCC plaque (8) and back on the towpath.